Abhilekh0724/Security-front/README.md

-VenueVendor
+Venue
-VenueVendor was created to make venue booking easy to choose and reserve the ideal location for any kind of event.
+Venue was created to make venue booking easy to choose and reserve the ideal location for any kind of event.
 VenueVendor provides consumers with access to a large selection of venue possibilities, enabling them to search, evaluate, and reserve the location that best meets their requirements—whether they are organizing a private party, business event, or wedding.
 Features
 Admin Category: Categories from the admin category can be uploaded to the website and deleted and updated.
 Search Bar: Allow users to search for categories by name or keyword.